mrocklin/thesis/matrix-inference.md

 include [Tikz](tikz_math.md)

-In section \ref{sec:sympy-inference} we saw that SymPy supports the expression and solution of logical queries on mathematical expressions.
+In Section \ref{sec:sympy-inference} we saw that SymPy supports the expression and solution of logical queries on mathematical expressions.
 In this section we extend this system to matrix algebra.

 ### Inference Problems